Student Code of Conduct

 The HCC Community, including students, is also subject to HCC’s Board Policies, which can be found online at www.hccs.edu/about-hcc/policies.

 Some students in specialized programs or courses of study may also be subject to handbooks or rules pertaining to their particular program or course of study, in addition to a particular course syllabus.
 That information is provided to the student by their program, course of study, or faculty member.
 Questions about course and classroom expectations can be direction to the faculty member or the student’s campus Dean of Student Services or Associate Dean of Student Services.
-Information about contacting these staff members can be found in CANVAS, the course syllabus, or the Student Handbook.
-Other relevant HCC processes can also be found at https://www.hccs.edu/about-hcc/procedures/student-rights-policies–procedures/.
+Information about contacting these staff members can be found in CANVAS, the course syllabus, or this Catalog and Student Handbook.
+Other relevant HCC processes can also be found at www.hccs.edu/about-hcc/procedures/student-rights-policies–procedures/.

 1 RESPONSIBILITY AND STANDARD OF CONDUCT AT HCC